ycdaskin/react-native-swipe-down-modal/README.md

-# Using customized header and closing programmatically
+# Using customized header, customized style and closing programmatically

 ```javascript